Venice in 3 Days: tips, what to see, and much more

 Visit the Basilica of San Giorgio Maggiore

-Walk the Riva degli Schiavoni
+Walk along the Riva degli Schiavoni

-Back again to the central area of the city, you will have the opportunity to stroll for a while along the Riva degli Schiavoni, where there is one of the best views of the Basilica from the outside and where you can take some pictures and see the most coastal area of Venice.
+Back in the central area of the city, you will have the opportunity to stroll for a while along the Riva degli Schiavoni, where there is one of the best views of the Basilica from the outside and where you can take some pictures and see the most coastal area of Venice.

 Fenice Theater